ShashankSubramanian/GLIA/scripts/README.md

   * Output:
     - The script saves registration and tumor inversion results in output_dir/reg and output_dir/tu
     - The inversion on each template is saved within subfolders with template ID
+    - See [README-OUT-INV-ENSEMBLE.md](../doc/README-OUT-INV-ENSEMBLE.md) for full description of outputs
     - See next section on scripts to extract important reconstruction statistics

 ## Post-solve analysis scripts